br0sk/yiiron/README.md

 [Iron.io](http://iron.io?rc=je1 ) offers three services:

 - **IronMQ** - A message Queue for the Cloud (10 Million free API Requests / month Unlimited Queues)
-- **IronWorkers** - A worker platform that runs tasks in the background, in parallel, and at massive scale (200 Free Hours per month, that is over 6 hours per day, 50 Concurrent Tasks, 25 Scheduled Jobs)
+- **IronWorkers** - A worker platform that runs tasks in the background, in parallel, and at massive scale (200 Free Hours per month, that is over 6 hours per day, 50 concurrent Tasks, 25 Scheduled Jobs)
-- **IronCache**  - Key/Value Data Cache (offers: 100 MB storage and 10M API Requests /month)
+- **IronCache**  - Key/Value Data Cache (offers: 100 MB storage and 10 Million API Requests /month)

 ## Why should you use Yiiron?
 If you ask your self any of these questions you should probably try it: